 Never stop looking.
 Never stop being the artist that you are.
 Let this be Andy’s legacy to us.

-Join The Working Artist tribe below for free information + weekly emails!
+Join The Working Artist mailing list for free information and weekly inspiration:

 Working in the international world of contemporary art, Crista Cloutier has spent her career selling art and marketing art to art galleries, museums and private collections.

 Using her professional experiences, Crista has created The Working Artist Masterclass, where she’s developed a global reputation as an artist’s coach.
 Crista can teach you how to be an artist; including how to sell your art, how to sell art online, how to sell photographs, how to price your art, how to succeed at art fairs, and even how to find your art style.